 Where can you get the best cocktail in New York?
 Which one do you like?

 The Vanishing Point at Fig. 19 on Chrystie St. is one of my absolute favorites-- usually I land more on the spirit-forward side of things, but this one is just the right amount of sweet and involves a house-made vanilla-and-cinnamon-infused gin.
 Plus, the rest of their cocktail menu is off-the-charts delicious.
 Just go--you won't regret it.

 Which snacks can you only get in your country, and which ones do you recommend?

 My friends from the UK always want pizza when they come here-- you should not miss the pizza in New York!
 Same deal with bagels.
-Every New Yorker worth their salt will have something to say about our tap water and the taste of bagels, and they're not wrong.
+New Yorkers usually have something to say about our tap water and the taste of bagels, and they're not wrong.
 There are plenty of great snacks if you're not into the carbo-load, but I will say that much of the joy of eating in this country involves bread-products.

 What’s the one place you think is overrated in New York?

 Friends, I'm sorry, that Christmas Tree at Rockefeller Center...It's kind of sad-looking during the daytime, isn't it?